serde-rs/serde-rs.github.io/src/transcode.md

     let mut serializer = serde_json::Serializer::new(io::stdout());

     // Prints `{"a boolean":true,"an array":[3,2,1]}` to stdout.
-    // This line works with any self-describing Deserialize and any Serializer.
+    // This line works with any self-describing Deserializer and any Serializer.
     Transcoder::new(&mut deserializer).serialize(&mut serializer).unwrap();
 }
 ```